Combat Intelligence Collection Corps (Israel): History

-Israel has a long history of intelligence units and operations, dating back to the Palmach's "German Platoon" (aka the Middle East Commando).
+Israel has a long history of intelligence units and operations, dating back to the Palmach's "German Platoon".
 After the creation of the IDF, field intelligence units were formed on an ad-hoc basis, by the Regional Commands.

-In 1993, the first dedicated field intelligence unit meant for operating in any front, the Yahmam (abbreviation for Target Field Intelligence, also known as the Nitzan Commando), was created.
+In 1993, the first dedicated field intelligence unit meant for operating in any front, the Yahmam (abbreviation for "Target Field Intelligence", also known as the Nitzan Commando), was created.
 The unit was designated to provide intelligence in real time and sighting enemy targets.
 It was appended to the GOC Army Headquarters and its soldiers wore black berets, even though they were under the direct command of the General Staff.
 During the 1982–2000 South Lebanon Conflict, it operated as an elite outfit tasked with collecting combat intelligence.
 After the February 4, 1997 Israeli helicopter disaster, in which the unit lost two men out of a total of 73 killed, the Supreme Court of Israel instructed to reveal their names, and consequently, the unit's existence was revealed to the public.

 The unit was created as a corps in April 2000, under Amnon Sufrin.
 In late 2008, the GOC Army Headquarters decided to rename it to the "Combat Intelligence Collection Corps" from "Field Intelligence Corps", to emphasize its combat nature and to dissociate itself from the military intelligence directorate to which it was previously professionally subordinate to.
 The name was changed in November 2009.

-Additionally, the corps' beret color was changed from dark green (which is associated with military intelligence) to yellow.
+The corps' beret color was changed from dark green, which is associated with military intelligence, to yellow.

+On October 7th, 2023 27 female members of Unit 414 of the Combat Intelligence Collection Corps were killed or captured by Hamas during the Nahal Oz attack.

 Chief combat intelligence Officer

 The chief combat intelligence officer is a brigadier general appointed by the head of the GOC Army Headquarters.
-As of 2009, the chief combat intelligence officer is Eli Pollack.